Group tour: Tegher Monastery, Voskevaz Winery & Hovhannavank

 Practical Info

-Yes, during the visit to Hovhannavank monastery you'll enjoy views over the Kasagh Gorge and from Tegher Monastery there are panoramic viewpoints opening onto the surrounding valleys – both offering perfect spots for stunning photos.
+Yes, during the visit to Hovhannavank monastery you'll enjoy views over the Kasakh Gorge and from Tegher Monastery there are panoramic viewpoints opening onto the surrounding valleys – both offering perfect spots for stunning photos.

 The visit offers tasting of 2 classic Armenian wines, along with a fascinating introduction to Armenia's winemaking traditions rich in unique features.
 You'll stroll through the cellars and explore the factory's history.
 Even if you do not drink wine, the experience itself is rich, cultural and memorable.